lordz97/ROS2/README.md

 ## run the carla server

-In the carla directory, run the command sh carlaUE4.sh in a terminal
+In the carla directory, run the command "sh carlaUE4.sh" in a terminal

 ## how to run ros2 via the bridge using humble

-go to the worskpace, open another terminal and run the following command: source /opt/ros/humble/setup.bash source install/setup.bash then run the following command to launch ros2 client: ros2 launch carla_ros_bridge carla_ros_bridge_with_example_ego_vehicle.launch.py
+go to the worskpace, open another terminal and run the following command:
+"source /opt/ros/humble/setup.bash"

+"source install/setup.bash"

+then run the following command to launch ros2 client: "ros2 launch carla_ros_bridge carla_ros_bridge_with_example_ego_vehicle.launch.py"

 # Run the program

-while ros2 is running enter the next command: source install/setup.bash then run the subcriber : ros2 run carla_data_manager lidar_subscriber
+while ros2 is running enter the next command: "source install/setup.bash" then run the subcriber : "ros2 run carla_data_manager lidar_subscriber"

 ## Badges